 Charitable Donations: The Basics of Giving

-Remember the old adage “It’s better to give than to receive”?
+Remember the adage “It’s better to give than to receive”?
 With proper planning, it’s possible to do both at the same time.
 Your financial goals may include giving to the causes that are most important to you.
 As you plan, these strategies can help you make the greatest impact while potentially receiving tax savings too.

 Ground rules for giving

-Get an independent appraisal for gifts of property in excess of $5,000 ($10,000 for closely held stock).
-You won't need an appraisal for exchange-traded stocks, bonds or mutual funds.
+- Get an independent appraisal for gifts of property in excess of $5,000 ($10,000 for closely held stock).
+You won't need an appraisal for exchange-traded stocks, bonds, or mutual funds.

-Subtract the value of any benefits you received for your charitable contribution (for example books, tapes, meals, entertainment and so on) before you deduct it.
+- Subtract the value of any benefits you received for your charitable contribution (for example books, tapes, meals, entertainment and so on) before you deduct it.

-Itemize deductions on your tax return if you plan to deduct charitable donations.
-If your standard deduction exceeds your charitable contributions and other deductible expenses, then you likely won’t itemize.
-You’ll help your favorite charity—which is a good reason on its own—but won’t reduce your tax bill.
+- Normally, you must itemize your deductions on your tax return if you want to receive a tax benefit for your charitable donations.
+If your standard deduction exceeds your total itemized deductions, then you likely won’t itemize.
+You’ll help your favorite charity—which is a good reason on its own to give—but won’t reduce your tax bill.

 Tax treatments by type of gift

-Cash donations are simple but as previously mentioned, make sure you keep a receipt from the charity or a bank record (such as a canceled check or statement) to substantiate your cash gift, no matter how small.
+Cash donations are simple, but as previously mentioned, make sure you keep a receipt from the charity or a bank record (such as a canceled check or statement) to substantiate your cash gift, no matter how small.

 Tangible personal property